Josue-Jauregui99/Tic_Tac_Toe_2/README.md

 # Tic_Tac_Toe_2
- Simple TicTacToe game.
-First pygame project.
+ Simple TicTacToe game using python with the purpose of learning how to use pygame.
+ Still in development.